Rie Murakawa

 Rie Murakawa (村川 梨衣, Murakawa Rie) is a Japanese voice actress, singer and radio personality from Saitama Prefecture, Japan.
 She is currently affiliated with Stay Luck.
-She is known for her roles as Hotaru Ichijō in Non Non Biyori, Escha Malier in Atelier Escha & Logy: Alchemists of the Dusk Sky, Ram in Re:Zero − Starting Life in Another World and Anzu in Hinamatsuri.
+She is known for her roles as Hotaru Ichijō in Non Non Biyori, Escha Malier in Atelier Escha & Logy: Alchemists of the Dusk Sky and Ram in Re:Zero − Starting Life in Another World.